 I won’t embed my essay into this post, but feel free to refer to an un-revised copy of my 11th grade English paper HERE as I critique my arguments.
 Please excuse the terrible grammar and choppy writing style.

-Deconstructing the Melting Pot analogy
+Deconstructing the Melting Pot metaphor

 If I remember correctly, the prompt of my high school essay was about the US melting pot.
 As a result, I decided to focus on Asian Americans as part of this melting pot topic.